daniellacosse/daniellacos.se-v2/readme.md

 i'm sick of these frameworks. let's cut out the "muddle man"

 ### TODO:
-* reload server on file change (webpack-dev-server?)
-* prefetching/caching
+* caching (!)
+  * load from ./\_CACHE if there & valid
+  * `npm run clear` to clear cache
-* debugging/error handling
+* frontend css
-* create meta tags
-* favicon & other assets (if any)
+  * favicon & other assets (if any) (iconfont-loader)
-  * iconfont-loader
+  * load on scroll (img & iframe)
 * productionizing
   * environments
   * aws & docker
   * tests

+* permalink
+  * create meta tags

+* debugging/error handling
+* reload server on file change (webpack-dev-server?)

+* attach more sources/documents/infinite scrolling
+  * XHRHttpRequest to server
+  * hardest part of this whole thing is ensuring feed is consistent and ordered from all sources

-  /* NOTES: list of sources
+  NOTES: list of sources
     tumblr
     twitter
     medium (soon)